 What We Do

 The Museum’s arts programming and exhibitions seek to share Montreal’s diverse Jewish heritage and highlight contemporary issues and questions through innovative approaches.
-These include contemporary art exhibitions and performances, heritage exhibitions, pop-up exhibits, and murals.
+These include contemporary art exhibitions and performances, pop-up exhibits, and murals.

-Our events act as a way to strengthen our audiences’ connections to community and Jewish culture through new experiences.
+Our events act as a way to strengthen our audiences’ connections to community and Jewish arts and culture through new experiences.
 These include concerts, workshops, storytelling events, vernissages, salons and talks, holiday markets, book launches, children’s events, pop-up dinners, and parties.

 We provide the public with opportunities to explore and share Montreal’s Jewish heritage.
 These include walking tours, historic building tours, food tours, food workshops, and educational experiences for schools and families.